How does it work?

 Example of reverberation artifact from needle during attempted vessel cannulation

 Comet tail: Subset of reverberation artifact caused by sound bouncing between small highly reflective interfaces.
+Thought to be from reverberations of very close, non-parallel surfaces.
+This coalesces to form vertical hyperechoic lines.

 Mirroring: Occurs when sound bounces off a strong, smooth reflector (i.e diaphragm).
 The reflected sound takes moments longer to return to the probe, interacting with tissue along the way.
 The time is interpreted as depth, and a mirror image is displayed on the opposite side of the reflector